AherRahul/portfolio-v1/content/articles/11-java-fundamentals/string-immutability.md

 ---
 title: String Immutability
-description: Learn about String Immutability in Java programming.
+description: Explore Java String immutability—why strings are immutable, its benefits, performance tips, and practical use cases for secure and efficient programming.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: